 Add the Phone field

-Drag and drop the Phone attribute into the Contact form tab.
+Drag the Phone attribute and drop it into the Contact form tab.

 In the Label section of the Properties view, set the Icon property to images://mdi/cellphone.svg.